appium/appium-mac2-driver/README.md

 #### Returns

-A dictionary where each key contains a unique display identifier and values are dictionaries with following items:
+A list of dictionaries where each item has the following keys:
 - `id`: Display identifier
 - `isMain`: Whether this display is the main one
 - `payload`: The actual PNG screenshot data encoded to base64 string